otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

    We get the sum of the ASCII characters for "LAMBERT" is 499 which is not 469 needed to satisfy the logic of setInterval() necessary to trigger the alert.

+   For 'RIPLEY', the sum is 469.

+   the ASCII values for each letter in 'RIPLEY':

+   - R: 82
+   - I: 73
+   - P: 80
+   - L: 76
+   - E: 69
+   - Y: 89

+   The sum of the ASCII characters for "RIPLEY" is 469 (82 + 73 + 80 + 76 + 69 + 89 = 469)

+   And the coordinates are:

+   (73,82)
+   (76,80)
+   (89,69)

    #### 7. Now, we have options:

+   a.
+In case we want to use 'LAMBERT' as a 'clue':

+   Modifying setInterval()
+   Make changes in the setInterval() function to trigger the alert based on the LAMBERT clue.
+Specifically, replace `return tt == 469;` with `return tt >= 469;`.

+   b.
+Modifying 'User Agent'
+   Change the 'User Agent' string in your browser to have the string 'BLACKSEA' at index 9.
+This is based on the logic that determines if the clue will be 'LAMBERT' or 'RIPLEY'.

    #### a.
 Modify the setInterval() function to trigger the alert right now based on the 'LAMBERT' clue: